AgentKnopf/ubuntu-curl/README.md

-# alpine-curl
+# ubuntu-curl
-Based on alpine image with the following additions:
+Based on an ubuntu image with the following additions:
 * Curl